auth0/docs/aspnet-tutorial.md

 #### Log out

-To clear the cookie generated on login, use the `FederatedAuthentication.SessionAuthenticationModule.SignOut()` method.
+To clear the cookie generated on login, use the `FederatedAuthentication.SessionAuthenticationModule.SignOut()` method on the `AccountController\Logout` method.

 #### Link accounts